Basis-Theory/docs/source/includes/elements/_initialize.md

   <!-- has been injected in the window variable -->
   window.addEventListener('load', async () => {
     try {
-      await BasisTheory.init('test_1234567890', { elements: true });
+      // global/window variable BasisTheory is an instance, but requires initialization await BasisTheory.init('test_1234567890', { elements: true });
       // use BasisTheory.elements
     } catch (e) {